IKIM-Essen/ClusterDocs/meta/PUBLICATION_RUNBOOK.md

 ## Release strategy

-ClusterDocs 3 intentionally rolls out in two stages.
+ClusterDocs 3 rolls out in two stages, but **RCC Analysis is part of Stage 1**.
+The two stages separate the product/documentation release from the media release;
+they do not separate RCC Analysis from the rest of the browser product.

-### Stage 1 — written site
+### Stage 1 — integrated RCC browser product + written site

+Stage 1 requires all five core browser surfaces to be ready and accepted:

+1. **RCC Home**;
+2. **Files**;
+3. **RCC Analysis** — Notebook and Workflow;
+4. **My RCC**; and
+5. **RCC Admin**.

+The five surfaces must share the same identity/project/capability model and pass the end-to-end user journeys described in ClusterDocs.
+A working Files site plus an SSH fallback is **not** sufficient.
+RCC Analysis is a hard release dependency.

-Publish the final reviewed text, navigation, workflow guidance, screenshots and other non-video assets.
-Keep `config/media-manifest.yml` player links disabled.
-The site renderer must replace video elements with the fail-closed **Video not yet released** state.
+The written site, navigation, screenshots, workflow guidance, and other non-video assets publish with that integrated product release.
+Keep `config/media-manifest.yml` player links disabled; the site renderer must replace video elements with the fail-closed **Video not yet released** state.

-Stage 1 is allowed to become the production site **without regenerated/human- approved videos**, provided every non-media production gate has passed.
+Stage 1 is allowed to become production **without regenerated/human-approved videos**, but not without the integrated five-surface RCC browser bundle.

 ### Stage 2 — videos